 Duchamp visited Calder’s studio 1931 and suggested the term “mobile” to describe his aerial creations.
 And for his static works, German-French artist Jean Arp invented the word “stabile.”
 These two immediately identifiable forms became Calder’s signature.
-Throughout his career, the American artist made more than 600 monumental works, including Spiral, exhibited in front of the Parisian headquarters of Unesco, Horizontal, in front of the Pompidou Center, and Trois Pics on the Place de la Gare in Grenoble.
+Throughout his career, the American artist made more than 600 monumental works, including Spiral, exhibited in front of the Parisian headquarters of Unesco, Horizontal, in front of the Pompidou Center, and Trois Pics on the square in front the Grenoble train station.

 A large number of Calder’s creations came into being in Saché in Touraine, where he bought a house in 1953.
 The life-sized versions of the original models were cast at the Biémont iron foundry in Tours, where metallurgists forged, cut, painted, and assembled the different, riveted sheets of steel.
 Before sending them to Paris, New York, or Los Angeles, the artist first installed his work at his home.
 Seen from the sky, a herd of huge sculptures in black and red steel appeared to be grazing in the garden behind his house.

 Calder tried his hand at everything, as proven by the 22,000 works in his catalogue raisonné.
 To quote the poet Jacques Prévert, “Chiseler of iron, Watchmaker of the wind, Trainer of black wildcats, Hilarious engineer, Disturbing architect, Sculptor of time, that is Calder.”